souffle-lang/souffle-lang.github.io/pages/docs/io.md

 .input A(IO=sqlite, dbname="path/to/sqlite3db")
 ```
 Data will now be read from an sqlite3 database at the given path.
-The data is expected to be stored in the table matching the relation name.
+The data is expected to be stored in a table matching the relation name
+prefixed by an underscore and the sqlite3 database is expected to contain a
+view matching the relation name.
+For example, for the relation `edge`, the
+sqlite3 database should have a table named `_edge` containing the data and a
+view named `edge` that returns the data from `_edge`.

 ## Output
 The output relations of a Datalog program are, by default, written to a tab separated file with name `<relation name>.csv`, located in the current directory.
 If the parameter `-D<output-dir>` is given then the default output directory will be changed to that given. `-D-` can be used to redirect all output to stdout.